AsukaLmy/Bayes-boosting-KTHDD2421/README.md

 (1).
 The reasonableness of this assumption depends on the specific problem and the nature of the features being considered:

-When the features of data are not related, or not that strongly related, featuer independence assumption is reasonable.
+When the features of data are **not related**, or not that strongly related, featuer independence assumption is reasonable.
 For example:

 - text classification(like spam detection in email): though words in a document are often correlated, it can work surprisingly well in practice and simplifies the modeling process.
 - Sparse Data:  In situations where you have limited data and many features, assuming feature independence can help to mitigate the curse of dimensionality.
 It simplifies the estimation of probabilities because you don't need to estimate high-dimensional joint probability distributions.

-When the features are strongly related, featuer independence assumption is not reasonable anymore.
+When the features are **strongly related**, featuer independence assumption is not reasonable anymore.

 - structured data: when data has clear dependencies or structures among features, the feature independence assumption is often violated.
 For example, in computer vision, adjacent pixels in an image are highly correlated, so assuming independence between them is not reasonable.

-- time series data: time series data, where observations are taken at consecutive time points, typically exhibits temporal dependencies.
+- time series data: time series data typically exhibits temporal dependencies.
 Assuming independence between time steps would ignore crucial information

 - specific knowledge:  domain knowledge may suggest that features are not independent.
 For instance, in physics or engineering, physical laws may imply dependencies between variables